 Why use a solicitor instead of a broker to submit your BII Claim?

 Our Business Interruption Insurance Claim Solicitors add value by optimising the value of the claim.
 There may be heads of claim which have been missed or not considered by a non-lawyer such as a broker.
 It is important to instruct specialist lawyers to present your claim in a way that makes it easy for the insurer to accept and less likely to refuse.

 If the insurer refuses any part of the claim, a business will also need a lawyer to pursue litigation, which a broker cannot do.
 It is very important to consider litigation at the outset when seeking to negotiate a good settlement.
 Our litigation lawyers are experienced in settlement negotiations to get an optimum award for our clients.

-Following our review, we may offer to take on your case on a no win no fee basis such as a Damages Based Agreement (DBA).
+Following our fixed fee review (done by a solicitor and a barrister in conference, we may offer to take on your case on a no win no fee basis such as a Damages Based Agreement (DBA).
 We factor in your risk-appetite, costs sensitivity and determination and depending on the merits of your case, we are open to considering contingency fee agreements with you (such as DBAs) if your case is of high value.

 Instruct our Business Interruption Insurance Litigation Lawyers